P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-On the other hand, $I \subseteq X$ is a right ideal of $(X, \, \cdot_f)$ if and only if $I$ is $f$-invariant, i.e. $f(I) \subseteq I$.
-Thus, we obtain that $(X, \, \cdot_f)$ is a right simple magma if and only if $X$ is the only $f$-invariant subset of $X$, that is $f$ is a $|X|$-cycle (or an incompressible map) as defined by \Cref{def:simple}. \end{example}

-As a first application of \Cref{th:structRPm} the structure of the (left) simple P{\l}onka magmas now follows:
+\begin{example} Let $f: X \to X$ be a map and consider the magma $(X, \, \cdot_f)$ as defined in Example \ref{exs:exerkm}(\ref{generic}).
+Then, $I \subseteq X$ is a left ideal of $(X, \, \cdot_f)$ if and only if $I \supseteq f(X)$.
+Furthermore, $I$ is a two-sided ideal of $(X, \, \cdot_f)$ if and only if $I$ is a left ideal.
+Thus, $(X, \, \cdot_f)$ is a (left) ideal-simple magma if and only if $f: X \to X$ is a surjection.\\ On the other hand, $I \subseteq X$ is a right ideal of $(X, \, \cdot_f)$ if and only if $I$ is $f$-invariant, i.e. $f(I) \subseteq I$.
+Thus, we obtain that $(X, \, \cdot_f)$ is a right ideal-simple magma if and only if $X$ is the only $f$-invariant subset of $X$, that is $f$ is a $|X|$-cycle (or an incompressible map) as defined by Definition \ref{def:simple}. \end{example} As a first application of Theorem \ref{th:structRPm} the structure of the (left) ideal-simple P{\l}onka magmas now follows: